kebin20/scorekeeper/README.md

 Used the templates from Bulma to set up the positioning, card design and button designs.
 Added my own picture for a basketball score keeper.

 Quick Note: Use section class to center every element on the webpage

+Part 4:

+Main components worked on:

+- Refactoring code, making it more compact

+Made p1 and p2 as objects which contains the selectors and the score global variable.
+Created an updateScore function to streamline the code.
+Instead of having separate functions for p1 and p2, it's now refactored to player and opponent.
+Reset button was also made into a for loop, will make adding extra players easier.

+Quick Note: Can use for loop for the reset function.
+Makes it easier to allow additional players.
+Extra extra note: I have looked and compared my code to the sample one and it's exactly the same, however my code was not running properly which was strage.